Hot Desking & Desk Booking

 • Space management tools to improve utilization and eliminate redundant space.

-• Real-time office maps that supports office wayfinding and shows employees which desks and meeting rooms are available to use.
+• Real-time office maps that support office wayfinding and show employees which desks and meeting rooms are available to use.

-Whether you’re considering hot desks for a single office in New York, or looking to introduce shared desks across a global portfolio—OfficeSpace makes hot desking and hybrid work easy for everyone.
+Whether you’re considering hot desks for a single office in New York or San Francisco or looking to introduce shared desks across a global portfolio—OfficeSpace makes hot desking and hybrid work easy for everyone.
 Book a demo today.

 Photos: iStock, Uneebo Office Design